 Michael Thomas Wolfinger

-- RNA structure probing
+- Uncovering RNA's hidden complexities through RNA structure probing

-- RNA-protein interactions
+- Investigating the fascinating world of RNA-protein interactions

-- Co-transcriptional RNA folding dynamics
+- Revealing co-transcriptional RNA folding dynamics

 - Designing riboswitches in silico for synthetic biology applications

 - Exploring multifaceted RNA folding dynamics and energy landscapes

 These research areas collectively fuel my commitment to advancing our understanding of RNA biology and its broader significance in the fields of biology and biotechnology.Currently, I hold the position of a visiting professor at the University of Freiburg Bioinformatics Group.
 In addition, I maintain affiliations with the Research Group Bioinformatics and Computational Biology (BCB) and the Theoretical Biochemistry Group (TBI) at the Department of Theoretical Chemistry, University of Vienna.
 These academic groups are renowned for their contributions to the development of the ViennaRNA Package, a widely used resource in the field of RNA bioinformatics.

 Beyond my academic endeavors, I have established RNA Forecast, a venture with a mission to emphasize the significance of RNA structure within the pharmaceutical and biotechnology sectors.
 Together, we strive to integrate the One Health approach with the power of virus bioinformatics to tackle the complex challenges posed by RNA viruses, safeguarding the health of all living organisms on our planet.